 What is most personal is most universal

 Missing someone and just wanting to be with them again.

 Spending too much time alone, missing the interactions and the company of others.

-the lack of any relationship in which we communicate our real experiencing – and hence our real self – to another.
+the lack of any relationship in which we communicate our real experiencing – and hence our real self – to another (1967)

 Loneliness can be about the quality of our relationships.
 Having plenty of acquaintances does not satisfy the need for deep bonds and being with people who we love and trust.

 Loneliness related to depression, anxiety and trauma

 The loneliness of not having anyone around you who truly understands.
 Describing personal experiences of depression, anxiety and trauma to people who have not been through something similar can be extremely difficult.
 This can be due to symptoms such as exhaustion as well as the challenge of finding adequate words to capture the feelings, emotions and moods.

-Kay Redfield Jamison writes about her experience of social loneliness and isolation:
+Kay Redfield Jamison writes about her experience of social loneliness and isolation when depressed:

 People cannot abide being around you when you are depressed.
 They might think that they ought to, and they might even try, but you know and they know that you are tedious beyond belief: you are irritable and paranoid and humorless and lifeless and critical and demanding and no reassurance is ever enough.

-Inner loneliness concerns the relationship that we have with our self.
+Inner loneliness is about the relationship that we have with our self.

 Depersonalization is a form of dissociation.
 It is a feeling of being detached from one's self.
 There can be a sense of going through the motions of day to day living without being emotionally present.
 This has been described to me as being like a zombie, and being a body without a soul.